yoichiojima-2/yac/README.md

-# Yet Claude Code
+# yac

-An alternative implementation of Claude Code that provides model flexibility.
+yac (yet-another-claude) is an alternative implementation of Claude Code that provides model flexibility.
 While Claude Code only works with Claude models, this project delivers the same core features but with the ability to switch between different AI models.

 ## Features